 Raimi, eternally the gentleman, avoids the opportunity to throw shade at Sony, claiming, "It really was the most amicable and undramatic of breakups: It was simply that we had a deadline and I couldn't get the story to work on a level that I wanted it to work."
-Confirming he was displeased with "Spider-Man 3," he shoulders the for the cancellation of part four.
+Confirming he was displeased with "Spider-Man 3," he shoulders the blame for the cancellation of part four.
 "But I couldn't get the script together in time, due to my own failings, and I said to Sony, 'I don't want to make a movie that is less than great, so I think we shouldn't make this picture.
 Go ahead with your reboot, which you've been planning anyway,'" he explained.

 What's interesting is that Raimi was privy to the studio's interest in starting over, as James Vanderbilt had been working on a script for a new origin story as Raimi was working with a number of screenwriters on the fourth film.
 Still, he remained dedicated to ending the series on a "high note" and speaks glowingly of Hathaway, who he confirms would have been his Black Cat.
 And while he hasn't seen her superhero skills in "The Dark Knight Rises," Raimi does say, "I hear she's great in it.
 I'm not surprised, because I loved what she was doing with the auditions for 'Spider-Man 4.'"